 Construction of the STAMFORD HURRICANE PROTECTION BARRIER (4th CD) at Stamford was completed in 1969 at a cost of \$14.5 million.
 The project consists of three principal features.
-The West Branch Barrier, which protects the area between the West and East Branches, includes a 1,340-foot concrete wall and a 1,950-foot-long, rock-faced earthen dike.
+The West Branch Barrier, which protects the area between the West and East Branches, includes a 1,340-foot concrete wall and a 1,950-footlong, rock-faced earthen dike.
 The East Branch Barrier, which connects to the West Branch and extends across the mouth of the East Branch, includes 2,840 feet of rock-face earthen dike and a 90-foot-wide navigation gate.
 The Westcott Cove Barrier, which protects the residential area of Rippowam Street and skirts Westcott Cove in Cummings Park, includes 4,200 feet of rock faced earthen dike.
 Damages amounting to \$39.4 million have been prevented to date.
-A contract to replace five facility roofs was awarded to Henry General Contractors from Springfield, Massachusetts, in the amount of \$198,296.
-Work was completed in September 2020.
 A contract for facility floor resurfacing and lead paint abatement was awarded to Best Choice Construction from Mesa, Arizona, in the amount of \$49,500.00.
-Work is scheduled to be completed in January 2021.
+Work was completed in January 2021.
 For more information, call 203-729-8840 Ext.
-370 or visit:
+370 or visit the District website at: